Nationals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Washington Nationals and Joey Meneses hit the field in the first game of a three-game series against Jake Fraley and the Cincinnati Reds on Friday at Great American Ball Park.
+Spencer Steer and the Cincinnati Reds square off against C.J.
+Abrams and the Washington Nationals on Saturday at 4:10 PM ET.

-Bookmakers list the Reds as -175 moneyline favorites, while giving the underdog Nationals +145 moneyline odds to win.
-The over/under is 10.5 runs for this matchup (with -115 odds to hit the over and -105 odds on the under).
+Bookmakers list the Reds as -225 favorites on the moneyline, while giving the underdog Nationals +185 moneyline odds to win.
+The over/under is 10.5 runs for the contest.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.